 When I asked Cai what he wanted for his third birthday, he said a pirate birthday cake.
 So naturally, that meant Peter Pan.
 Heidi came in clutch and bought this shirt the morning of the party.
 I wish that I had bought a Peter Pan costume from the Disney Store after Halloween, but what can you do.
 We cut up a lime green polo to look like Peter Pan.
 Cai just loved it.
 As a party favour, we made Peter Pan hats for all of his guests.
 My mom found a simple pattern online and bought green felt from Walmart.
 A little stitching on of the feather, and you’ve got yourself a Peter Pan cap!

-I popped out to the dollar store and bought cardboard in the three colours.
-I also bought matching balloons.
-I painstakingly cut out every feather by hand and attached it to string to make the feather banner.
+I popped out to the dollar store and bought cardboard in the three colours, as well as matching balloons.
+Then I painstakingly cut out every feather by hand and attached it to string to make the feather banner.
 I threw it out at the end of the party, but now I wish I had kept it around.
 It would’ve gone great with his Dino-party this year.
 Ah, well.
 I’ve learned my lesson.

 My husband is quite the artist, so he drew out Pan’s shadow on black poster board.
 The balloon arch is also easier than you think.
 Blow up all the balloons, and then start tying together groups of twos and threes, making sure that you mix up the colours.
 Then attach those groups to a long piece of butcher’s string, making sure to get those balloons nice and tight together.
 We attached it to the wall with scotch tape.